VoxleJ/AorticPulseWaveVelocity/README.md

 ### Oct.
 2, 2019
   - I added TT50, 25 and 20 to the main script.
 A user will now be prompted to enter which foot to foot method they would like to use.
+  - I have also added a quick 3D Checking Script.
+This is to check how well the 3D centerline is traced in the Aortic Arch.

 ### Sept.
 27, 2019
   - I still have some issues with the XCorr method, however I was missing a crucial step: I needed to normalize my data.
 After normalizing my data I'm getting much better values.
 However, normalizing has made this much more expensive.
 I am considering changing the interoplation method/number of points.
 Depending on the dataset I could have 1293000 points, therefore making the xcorr take way too long.